 Finding Animal Tracks

-As Strawberry recorded the measurements on her recording sheet, she got more and more excited.
+As my daughter recorded the measurements on her recording sheet, she got more and more excited.
 She was especially excited about the squirrel tracks.
-Although our unfenced yard sees many animals (including foxes at times!), she was delighted to measure the sample squirrel prints.
-You see, the squirrels in our backyard trees have been given the names of Jack and Jane Fluffytail, so she has a vested interest in them.
-Last year, Jack and Jane had a few babies, so of course we can’t be sure when we’re seeing Jack or Jane or their unnamed babies, but we make up all sorts of stories about our backyard pets!
+Although we see many many animals (including foxes at times!) in our unfenced yard, my daughter was delighted to measure the sample squirrel prints.
+As a background, you should know that the squirrels in our backyard trees have been given the names of Jack and Jane Fluffytail, so she has a vested interest in them.
+Last year, Jack and Jane had a few babies, so of course we can’t be sure when we are seeing Jack or Jane or their unnamed babies, but we make up all sorts of stories about our backyard pets!

 Despite our rushed search for animal tracks, we were successful!
 Right away we found a frozen-in-mud print that was less than inch long and definitely resembled the squirrel track on our activity sheet.
 Strawberry was so excited!
 We also found numerous paw prints that were similar to the cat print on our recording sheet.
 (Certain to be left by either the stray cats we can’t get out of our yard or the neighbor’s own cats!)